 Business owners, at large, are failing to execute structured employee onboarding programs, despite recognizing the importance of such programs, according to an analysis of several small business reports.
 79% of business leaders say onboarding is an “urgent” and “important” priority, but only 30% admit to executing a plan.
 That’s unfortunate.
-Onboarding isn’t a process that […]
+Employee Onboarding isn’t a process […]

 Business owners, at large, are failing to execute structured employee onboarding programs, despite recognizing the importance of such programs, according to an analysis of several small business reports.